odieQA-SDET/elevenia.co.id_web_auto_testing/README.md

 ### Test Scope
 The test will cover the following scenarios:
-- The factorial of 0 is equal to 1
+- The Search and Add Product to Cart correctly
-- Factorial of positive integer should be calculated correctly
-- Negative integer input should display error message
-- Non-numeric input should display error message
-- Decimal number input should display error message
-- Large number input should be calculated correctly
-- Large number input should be calculated correctly with null output
+- The Remove Product from Cart correctly

 ### Test Environment
 The tests will be executed on the following environment: